jartigag/ttymetracker/README.md

 ### `ttymetracker`, huh?
 **ttymetracker** prints all your .md files from a specific logbook/ directory.
+there are several modules which load different features.
 for example, along with ttymetracker's `todo-list` module, it would look like that:
 ```
 $ python3 ttymetracker.py -m todo-list ~/logbook